matteolucchini1/nDspec/README.rst

 Documentation
 -------------

-The software documentation is `found at <https://nextspec-prototype.readthedocs.io/en/latest/>`_.
+The software documentation is `found on readthedocs <https://nextspec-prototype.readthedocs.io/en/latest/>`_.
 You can also find notebooks discussing the features of each class in the /notebooks/ folder.

 Installation and testing
 ------------------------